In this article, we are going to discuss the Nepal Tea House Trekking Packing List.

 Water bottles are the must carry in the list.
 You are sure to get thirsty.
 Also, keeping yourself hydrated is a must.
 This will prevent altitude sickness too.

 You can refill them at many places in the trek route.
+These are the must include items in the Nepal Tea House Trekking Packing List.

 In the trekking route, there can be places where there’s no electricity, or if you’re walking through a hill, early in the morning for the sunrise, you’ll definitely need it.
 You can also opt for a torch but headlamps are more comfortable while walking.

 If you do not want to get a suntan, equip yourself with caps and sunscreen lotions.
-Also, sunglasses are great for the day when you are on snow.
+Also, sunglasses are great for the day when you are in snow.
 And back up a UV lip balm to keep your lips moisturized.

 Though not much required for tea-house trekking in Nepal, you can get one in for emergency cases.
 While purchasing a sleeping bag, choose wisely.
 If you are trekking and love to spend time outdoors, get a zero-degree sleeping bag that can handle the cold.